gitkraken/gitlens-docs/gitlens/GL-Agents.md

 ---

-# Understanding Agent Status Pills
+## Understand Agent Status Pills

 GitLens surfaces agent activity through status pills shown throughout the interface.

-Status pills are color-coded and animated to help you quickly understand what requires attention.
+Status pills are color-coded and animated to help you quickly identify what requires attention.

-## Agent States

 ### Running

 The agent is actively processing changes or generating code.
 Running sessions display subtle pulse animations.

 ### Waiting for Input

-The agent requires developer input before continuing.

-Waiting sessions display attention-grabbing animations and are surfaced prominently in overview cards.
+The agent requires your input before continuing.
+Waiting sessions display attention-grabbing animations and appear prominently in overview cards.

 ### Idle